connxio/docs/docs/integrations/transformation/data-collection.md

 # Data Collection

-Connxio supports various forms of [orchestration](/getting-started/core-concepts) most prominent among them is enrichment and this is fueled by *data collection*.
-Data collection refers to the act of getting data over HTTP as a transformations tep.
+Connxio supports various forms of [orchestration](/getting-started/core-concepts), most prominent among them is enrichment which is fueled by *data collection*.
+Data collection refers to the act of getting data over HTTP as a transformations step.
 This enables customers to collect data from all resources that support HTTP and use them within transformations, [Connxio Macro Language](/integrations/cxmal/connxio-macro-language) and url generation.
 This page describes how to use and configure data collection.

 ## Limitations and External demands